atharv01h/Research-Paper-Explorer/README.md

 # Research Paper Explorer By Atharv Hatwar
-Discover academic papers from around the world
-A modern React application built with TypeScript, Vite, and Tailwind CSS.
+Discover academic papers from around the world with a modern React application built with TypeScript, Vite, and Tailwind CSS.

 ## Features